phpseclib/phpseclib.github.io/versioned_docs/version-4.0/intro/why.md

 phpseclib 4 parses lazily and shape-first. `decodeBER()` returns a one-level summary; nested constructed types appear as `phpseclib4\File\ASN1\Constructed` objects that decode only when something actually reaches into them.
 The schema check runs against the shallow structure first, and the interior is only decoded if the schema is happy.
 Combined with hard caps on things like OID encoded length, this architecturally eliminates the parser-DoS attack surface: the malicious bytes never reach a parser that could be tricked into running expensive operations on them.

 This is the kind of change that's invisible if your inputs are all well-formed (which they usually are), and it's the kind of change you can't easily backport without rewriting the parser, which is what 4.0 did.

+If you're parsing custom ASN.1 with `ASN1::decodeBER()` directly, the [Deep Dive: ASN1\Constructed Objects](../file/detail-constructed.mdx) reference walks through what the new shape looks like and how to work with it.

 ### Type hints throughout